Learn some tools and shortcuts that will help you in your creative studio!

-Aside from our training videos, there are plenty of tools and shortcuts available in ion to help you find what you’re looking for relatively quickly.
-In this article, I’ll walk you through some of the tools that can help you find what you’re looking for when working on an ion page.
+There are plenty of tools and shortcuts available in Ion to help you find what you’re looking for relatively quickly.
+In this article, we’ll walk you through some of the tools that can help you find what you’re looking for when working on an Ion page.

 The arrows on your keyboard are an invaluable resource to troubleshoot something on your page.
 Let’s say there’s some extra space around an element, but you’re not sure where it’s coming from, you can select an element inside of the area where you see the extra padding and then hit the up arrow on your keyboard until you see a micro-theme or styling applied that adds padding.
 You would then be able to remove that micro-theme/styling to remove the extra space.

 Something that ties in with the ability to use arrows to cycle through elements is the purple ink droplet that appears in the style area of your creative studio when a custom (i.e. non-micro-theme) style is applied to an element.

 When you’re using your keyboard to cycle through elements and are looking for styling that’s applied to something, you‘ll want to look at your creative studio after selecting each element to see if there’s custom styling applied to that element (if not a micro-theme).

 Another tool that is often overlooked is the search feature available while editing.
 Hidden elements (and plenty of others that are visible) can be found quickly using the search feature.

 While editing a page, you can hit the / key on your keyboard to open a search box.
 You can do simple searches for text on the page in here, but you can also search for things that aren’t quite as obvious.
 Not sure what to search for in creative studio?
 With the search box open, you can type in :help for some common search queries and terms used in the search.